shaungibson1987/DataExtractQC/README.md

    - Data file (.xlsx)
    - Include.txt file
    - Output folder
-   - (Optional) Enable open end detection
+   - (Optional) Enable any advanced checks you need (all toggles are off by default):
+     - Automatically search for open ends
+     - Search for specific words (provide a .txt file)
+     - Check for duplicate postcode/YOB pairs
+     - Enable length checks (set multiplier as needed)
 3. Click **Run**.
 Progress and results will be shown in the app.
+Flagged rows/cells will be highlighted in the output Excel files, with a CHECKS column indicating the reason.

 ## Building the .exe
 1. Make sure your virtual environment is activated.